mesosphere/universe/docs/tutorial/GetStarted.md

 `dcos marathon app add marathon.json`

-#### Add the universe repo to DC/OS cluster:
+#### Add the Universe repo to DC/OS cluster:
-Now that you have local universe server up and running, add this to the cluster instance.
+Now that you have local Universe server up and running, add this to the cluster instance.
 You can do this from the GUI or CLI.
 From the `server/target` directory execute

 `dcos package repo add --index=0 dev-universe http://universe.marathon.mesos:8085/repo`